 A final word about machine learning

 As the platform gets to understand its users, it becomes increasingly effective.
 Friction costs online merchants $3.00 in lost sales for every $1 lost to fraud, according to Christopher Bailey, NuData CEO.
-In behavioral and passive biometric verification, machine learning rescores users with each transaction, continually improving results and preventing false declines.
+In behavioral and passive biometric validation, machine learning rescores users with each transaction, continually improving results and preventing false declines.

 Using those powerful layers combined at the different user touchpoints, from account creation to purchase, retailers can understand threats earlier in the process and block them before they generate any losses.
 This is the core value of following the CARTA or Connected Intelligence approach.